rashadwest/rashadwest.github.io/_posts/2022-05-18-BTE_AnalyticsAgent_Episode_7.md

 Michael Jordan(Charlotte Hornets) was a player and now owner who partnered up with another owner Mark Cuban(Dallas Mavericks) to make an investment in an analytic company [Sportradar](https://thesportsrush.com/nba-news-michael-jordan-and-mark-cuban-turned-a-44-million-investment-into-8-billion-how-the-bulls-legend-and-mavs-owner-joined-forces-and-earned-themselves-a-huge-payday/) that turned their 44 million dollar investment into 8 billion dollar IPO.
 It is reported that Jordan earned 350 million in the company going public.

-I wonder what player or agent will invest in themselves both now and for the future.
+I wonder what player or agent will invest in themselves both now and for the future by investing in analtyics.
 "Beat the expert" is next up to bat and we are swinging for the fences.

 Source: https://trainingground.guru/articles/how-analytics-fc-helped-de-bruyne-negotiate-new-man-city-deal
 Source: @Betandbusiness